sasolanki/Angular4CricketCalendar/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODO : UI Improvements

+If you want to contribute to this project, please utilize your UI skills to improve this.
+I've done very basic UI with help of Bootstrap.